spiegl/MCiT_LaTeX_Template/README.md

 ## How to use

+Download the needed zip file form above and start working :-)

+I highly recommend to **only edit the normal .tex files and to write the main content in document.tex**, in oder that your work will be updateable!

 I recommend to use [Visual Studio Code](https://code.visualstudio.com/) with the [LaTeX Workshop Extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).
 Works fine on Linux, Windows and Mac.

 ## Technical Inforamion